 I waited for him to get out of earshot and turned to Svea grinning.
 He noticed me.
 He noticed me!

 It was a slow start to actually going out, but I crushed on him that whole year.
 He and his friends allowed me into their little circle when I wanted to hang out in the courtyard with them – though I wasn’t a fulltime member because I didn’t really do anything with that group outside of school.
 It still felt nice that they were cool with me being around.
 At some point Dan gave me his number.
 I don’t recall if I gave him mine at the same time or not.

-I remember calling his house for the first time one afternoon and introducing myself to his father as “Rachel.”
+I remember calling his house for the first time one afternoon and introducing myself to his father as “Emmalynne.”

 His father’s voice contained some excitement as he said “Oh!
-RAE!
+EMMA!
 Lovely to hear from you!
 Dan is still sleeping – but let me see if I can get him up.”

 By the spring semester of 2000 – now we were 19 and 17 respectively – we actually went out on a date.
 We decided to go see American Psycho in the cinema.

 I was certain I’d be earlier than him.
 I hated to be late, so I tended to be at least ten minutes early for everything if I could help it.
 He was a guy that had been held back the year before for not showing up to class, not doing the work, those kinds of things.
 He was a guy that didn’t seem to care about much, least of all how he appeared to others.
 He didn’t care about clothes – he wore old, plain items – a bit tattered sometimes.
 He usually carried an ancient backpack to school.